binaryck/ord-connect/README.md

 <img src="preview_wallets.png" alt="Preview" width="420" height="525"/>

+# Warning

+Ordzaar is undergoing some restructuring and with it, Ordit services will be taken down.
+Please use your own services for relaying txs etc.

 ## Introduction

 **ord-connect** is a React component library that allows you to easily integrate Bitcoin Ordinals & Inscriptions with your decentralized application (dApp).
 We stand as the pioneering walletkit to support ordinal-aware transactions, ensuring you never inadvertently spend a rare ordinal!